8pxl/keejLib/README.md

 ```cpp
 robot::controller.setCurves(0, 8);
 ```
-will set the t value to be used for the left and right joysticks. (higher value results in a greater degree of input scaling)
+this will set the t value to be used for the left and right joysticks. (higher value results in a greater degree of input scaling)